varabyte/kobweb/README.md

 (You can read [more about them here](https://developer.android.com/jetpack/compose/modifiers) if you're unfamiliar with the concept).

-In the world of Compose for Web, you can think of a `Modifier` as a wrapper on top of CSS styles and attributes.
+In the world of Compose HTML, you can think of a `Modifier` as a wrapper on top of CSS styles and attributes.
 So
 this:

 ```kotlin